-The Committee meets on the second Thursday of each month, beginning at 6:30 PM.
-Please consult the calendar and committee agenda for most up to date information.
+The Committee regularly meets on the third Monday of each month, beginning at 6:30 PM.
+Consult the calendar and committee agenda for most up to date information.

 3) What City or State Agencies Work With This Committee?

-4) What Is The Best Way to Prepare For Coming Before This Committee?
+5) What Is The Best Way to Prepare Before This Committee?

-Outreach: When the proposal consumes public space that is currently being used by pedestrians or vehicles, canvass the block and obtain the support of all neighbors (residential and businesses) and of transient pedestrians.
+- Outreach: canvass the block and obtain the support of all neighbors (residential and businesses) and of transient pedestrians.
 Obtain the support of the block association.
-Obtaining a list of the names, address, contact number,and signatures of people in support of the application is very helpful.
+Obtaining a list of the names address contact number and signatures of people in support of the application is very helpful.